 This Appendix 2 only applies to existing customers residing in Germany where their cryptoassets are held in custody with Tangany GmbH (“Tangany”).

 In the event your cryptoassets are held with Tangany, Tangany will have entered into separate legal agreements with you about the provision of their services.
-Tangany’s services are not provided to you in the name of, or on behalf of, eToro Europe or any other eToro entity.
+Tangany’s services are not provided to you in the name of, or on behalf of, etoro Europe or any other etoro entity.
 We provide you with the technical access to Tangany services through our platform.

 Tangany is licensed and supervised by the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht – “BaFin”).